vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 1 The historic reality of ancient Siva worship, which is taken here as a spec- ´ imen of a wider issue, cannot be reconstructed by relying on one type of source only.
 If we would base ourselves on texts alone, we would hardly be aware that liṅga worship was practised on a large scale throughout the Subcontinent during the first centuries of the Common Era.
 If, on the other hand, we would not have texts, we would be at a loss how to interprete the phallic stones provided with four heads of different countenances.

 2 When the visual material is interpreted with the help of written sources it is of paramount importance that both sources date from about the same time.
-More often than not art-historians describe their visual material on the basis of textual material that dates from half a millennium later, such as when early sculptures are explained by having recourse to the iconographic treatise of the Vis.n. udharmottarapurān. a or still later texts, while, as we have seen, contemporaneous descriptions are sometimes to be found in, for instance, the Mahābhārata.
+More often than not art-historians describe their visual material on the basis of textual material that dates from half a millennium later, such as when early sculptures are explained by having recourse to the iconographic treatise of the Vis.ṇudharmottarapurāṇa or still later texts, while, as we have seen, contemporaneous descriptions are sometimes to be found in, for instance, the Mahābhārata.

-3 The incongruity that is frequently found between the archaeological material and textual descriptions may have its root in the different sections of the society to which these sources pertain.
-This makes us realize how tentative our assessments are and how little we actually know about the early history of the religions of India.
+3 The incongruity that is frequently found between the archaeological material and textual descriptions may have its root in the different sections of the society to which these sources pertaiṇThis makes us realize how tentative our assessments are and how little we actually know about the early history of the religions of India.

 4 If these three conclusions are accepted it follows finally that, in view of the scarcity of sources at our disposal, we simply cannot afford to disregard any of them.
 When, however, we evaluate them and try to construe an integral picture of the past, we should never lose sight of their innate differences and we must proceed with the utmost caution, in the knowledge that the complexity of the historic reality of ancient India is far greater than we can ever hope to recover.